froala/KMSFroalaEditorBundle/README.md

 [![knpbundles.com](http://knpbundles.com/froala/KMSFroalaEditorBundle/badge)](http://knpbundles.com/froala/KMSFroalaEditorBundle)

-##Important note : Symfony 3 update##

-The master branch is now supporting Symfony 3.
-To use Symfony 2 integration, use 2.x branch.

 ##Important note 2 : migration from Froala v1 to v2##

 Froala released a new version of its editor, this update is the opportunity to redo the major part of this bundle.